determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

               model_engine.step()

-In this code snippet, ``core_context`` is the :class:`~determined.core.Context` instance which was initialized with ``determined.core.init``.
+In this code snippet, ``core_context`` is the :class:`~determined.core.Context` instance which was initialized with :func:`determined.core.init`.
 The context manager requires access to both ``core_context`` and the current :class:`~determined.core.SearcherOperation` instance (``op``) to appropriately report results.